DeDe-code/clickup-chat-color-chrome-extension/README.md

-# ClickUp Message Highlighter Chrome Extension
+# ClickUp Extender Chrome Extension

-A Chrome extension built with Vue 3 and Vite to highlight unread messages in ClickUp.
+A Chrome extension built with Vue 3 and Vite to extend ClickUp functionality with message highlighting and enhanced features.

 ## Features